A great customer experience is everything.

 - Are most popular in the surrounding metro area

-The internet has given purchasers considerable power over pre-owned sales because they can quickly and easily find the best deals by comparing inventories online.
-This digital shift puts customers in primary control of negotiations.
+The internet has given your potential customers considerable power over used car sales because they can quickly and easily find the best deals by comparing your (and your competitors’) inventory online.
+This digital shift puts customers in a prime negotiating spot.

-- Inspect competitor websites daily for prices and exclusive offers
+- Inspect competitor websites daily for used car pricing trends and exclusive offers

-- Review competitor inventory for make and model shortages that the dealer’s inventory might fill
+- Review competitor inventory for make and model shortages that your inventory might fill

-- Leverage these data points to choose which vehicles to highlight on the website
+- Leverage these data points to choose which pre-owned vehicles to highlight on your website

 - A well-stated value proposition that addresses customer pain points

-- Testimonials and social proof that the dealer can solve customer problems
+- Customer testimonials and reviews that demonstrate you can solve customer problems

-5. Keep the Inventory Moving with an Experienced Manager
+5. Keep the Used Cars Moving with an Experienced Manager

 - Inventory management